lucasgelfond/door-hinge-hanger/README.md

 I designed this in OpenSCAD.
 It's parametric, and even has a percent error scaling calculation built in.
 I'm still working on printing (with an in-need-of-extrusion-help printer) so I can't provide support for that, but I'll get on it later.

-All files for this project are in the "Versions" folder.
+All old verisons are in the "Versions" tab.

-So far, after working on this tonight, I'm on V3.
-There's no real need to use v1 or v2, but I leave them there as a way to show progress.
-A changelog is in the CHANGES.md section of the "Versions" folder.
+I'm coming back to look at this and it seems like this isn't the best written or best way of doing things ever.
+I'm considering going back to rewrite this and if I do, it will be here.
+I'll keep everyone posted.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 If you'd like to use it in some way that the license restricts, feel free to contact me and I may make an exception.

-If anyone wants more formats, tell me.